2600hz/kazoo/applications/callflow/doc/missed_call_alert.md

 #### Overview

-The `missed_call_alert` callflow  users to receive an email notification for unanswered inbound calls that do not result in a voicemail message.
+The `missed_call_alert` callflow allows users to receive an email notification for unanswered inbound calls that do not result in a voicemail message.

 An inbound call in the scope of this module is defined as one that originates external to the Kazoo system, as opposed to calls between users/devices in the Kazoo account.